petrvanblokland/DesignDesignSpace/DDS-home.md

 #### The workshop

 * Using some small assignments, we challenge you to sketch, think, design and give feedback to others.
 * Each workshop spans several sessions.
-There is enough time between them to give you the opportunity to process the questions of one session into the next one.
+There is enough time between them, to give you the opportunity to process the questions of one session into the next one.
 * We create an online platform, accessible for all students of the workshop, to share work, questions, comments and documents.
-* You are encouraged to join the whole workshop from start to end, finishing with a micro-graduation project.
-* We appreciate that you – once started, follow all sessions, not occupying the space that another designer may have wanted.
+* You are encouraged to join the whole workshop from start to end, following all sessions, not occupying the space for another designer.

 #### And after...